erdenezul/rproject/README.md

 ```
 would do the trick.

 ### ⏳ Time Constraints and Trade-offs

 Given the limited time available, I had to make several trade-offs in the implementation.
 While some features were left out, I focused on clearly articulating my thought process and design decisions.

+#### ⏱️ Time Management

+1. 2 hours – Spent designing the precomputed access approach and thoroughly documenting it in the Problem Modelling.
+2. 1 hour – Focused on data modeling and preparing meaningful seed data to support development and testing.
+3. 2 hours – Implemented the core logic and performed documentation polishing to ensure clarity and completeness.

 ##### ✅ What I Focused On
 1. Clear Documentation for Senior-Level Evaluation
   I invested time in writing detailed explanations in the `Problem Modelling`](/docs/problem-modelling.md) and `Architectural Decision Record` documents.
 As a candidate for a Senior Engineer role, I believe demonstrating strong documentation and architectural reasoning is just as important as code.

   > Please visit ADRs directory

 2. Structured Problem Modelling using BDD/TDD Techniques
   In [`Problem Modelling`](/docs/problem-modelling.md), I used Gherkin syntax from Behavior-Driven Development (BDD) to define use cases and edge cases.
 This allowed me to approach the problem from a test-first mindset and outline system behavior systematically.